Antler Fire Wicks - How to Find Your Antlers

 By: Samantha Mixan

-A note on sustainability — antlers can be an extremely sustainable material.
-Typically there are naturally shed antlers and antlers cut from a skull plate.
+Typically there are a few types of antlers for sale — naturally shed antlers, antlers cut from a skull plate, or antlers still attached to the skull.
 Antlers that are naturally shed are replenished every year by a living creature.
 To learn more about antler’s cycles, click here.
-(Coming soon!)
 Naturally shed antlers have a nub on them called the pedicle.
-This is where the antler is attached to the head of the deer and the place where it eventually falls off.
-Antlers that are cut are sliced from the bottom of the antler, and cut from the skull of a deceased creature.
-Sometimes you can get the antlers with a skull plate in the middle, and that is also from the skull of the creature.
+This is where the antler attached to the head of the deer.
+In it's natural cycle, the antler falls off and is regrown every year.
+Antlers that are cut from the skull are sliced from the bottom of the antler and harvested from a deceased creature.
 It’s up to you to decide which type of antlers you wish to buy.
 These are questions to ask to find the story of the antler — is the creature still alive somewhere?
 I’ve often pondered where the deer that shed my antlers are today.